 An ideal security architecture should be flexible enough to adapt and provide security coverage for businesses despite the continuously evolving cyber threat domain.

-Versatile security networks are salient as organisations extend services way beyond the traditional confines and engage in digital expansion campaigns.
+Versatile security networks are salient as organisations extend services beyond traditional confines and engage in digital expansion campaigns.
 Virtual breaches have cost organisations almost £3 million, as reported by IBM (rights reserved).
 These staggering figures emphasise businesses’ need to sharpen their cloud controls and secure their assets from digital compromise.

-In recent years, many security architecture technologies have come to favour a ‘Zero Trust’ model.
+In recent years, many security architecture technologies favour a ‘Zero Trust’ model.
 This stringent security model, also known as perimeter less security, calls on verifying every request irrespective of whether the systems are inside or outside the perimeter.
 This framework’s ideology holds as studies show that many attacks were carried out from within the network.
 Using access control and establishing several checkpoints within a network will limit exposure to malware infiltration.

 While businesses can build simple network security systems independently, many do not possess the necessary technologies to effectively manage their cyber security risks.
 Over 50% of UK organisations outsource their security needs to experts.
 As this is a fundamental step while creating new or implementing improved architectures, businesses must seek help in secure architecture designs and reviews.